 A simple approach to rotationally invariant machine learning of a vector quantity

-For more info, check out the paper: (Martinka et al., 2024).
+For more information, check out the paper: (Martinka et al., 2024).

 References